ro-berto/build/scripts/master/buildbucket/README.md

   found, the build is skipped.
 * properties (dict): arbitrary build properties.
 Property 'buildbucket' is reserved.
-* changes (list of dict): list of changes to be associated with the build.
+* changes (list of dict): list of changes to be associated with the build, used to create Buildbot changes for builds.
   Each change is a dict with keys:
     * id (str): a unique identity of the change.
-REQUIRED.
+      If id and revision are specified, buildbot master will search for an existing buildbot change prior creating a new one.
+Also see implementation details below.
     * revision (str): change revision, such as commit sha or svn revision.
-      REQUIRED.
     * author (dict): author of the change
         * email (str)
         * name (str): full name